l3miage-freundgm/portfolio/README.md

 # Software Engineer Portfolio
 Hello!
 My name's Matias.
-I build things that work.
+I build things that work, some boring, some exciting and weird.
 This portfolio is a collection of personnal projects I've tackled.
-The code speaks for itself.
+The code speaks for itself I guess.
 Let's dive in.
 #
 ### [BHD Consulting | Website](https://github.com/l3miage-freundgm/DHBConsulting-website)
 - Engineered a sleek, professional web platform for an oil well integrity consultant.
 Clean design meets technical expertise to showcase specialized engineering services.
 Built with modern web architecture for optimal performance.